Perfect Creme Brulee [Video]

 Usually, it is recommended the bottom of the creme brulee to be cold, and the caramelized top to be hot.
-The hot and cold combination together will make a great tasting dessert, with a nice contrast.
+The hot and cold combination together will make a great tasting dessert, with nice contrast.
 To get it cold at the bottom and hot at the top, you can follow this tip.

 Cool the dessert down by refrigerating it overnight.
 Just before serving, caramelize the top sugar layer with a blowtorch or broil for 2-3 minutes.
-This way you will have a cold an hot contrast in your perfectly rich dessert.
+This way you will have a cold a hot contrast in your perfectly rich dessert.

 Can you freeze creme brulee?